Security Details

 3. HMAC-SHA1 digest of the original hb.db file, keyed with the k2 authentication key.

 Since the public SHA1 digest is over the entire hb.db.n file, it is possible to change the file data and update this digest.
-The private HMAC-SHA1 digest makes this impossible without knowing the authentication key.
+The HMAC-SHA1 digest makes this impossible without knowing the authentication key.

 It would still be possible for someone on the remote side to copy hb.db.1 over hb.db.0.
 This would verify with both the SHA1 and HMAC-SHA1, so another HMAC-SHA1 is added - this one over the original hb.db file.
 In addition to catching the copy problem, it also may catch software bugs, for example, if an increment is applied improperly, in the wrong order, twice or perhaps not at all.